-Australian Tenor Damian Arnold has recently relocated to London to study at the Guildhall School of Music and Drama where is the recipient of the Ewen Balfour Award.
-Since moving to London he has had the opportunity to sing with the London Symphony Orchestra under the baton of Sir Simon Rattle and to cover the role of Eurymachus in the Royal Opera’s production of The Return of Ulysses.
+During his time in London he has had the opportunity to sing with the London Symphony Orchestra under the baton of Sir Simon Rattle and to cover the role of Eurymachus in the Royal Opera’s production of The Return of Ulysses.

-He traveled to Israel where he participated in the Israeli Young Artist program, including performing scenes from Pelléas et Mélisande.
+In 2017 he traveled to Israel where he participated in the Israeli Young Artist program, including performing scenes from Pelléas et Mélisande.
 He spent 2017 as a scholar in the Melba Opera Trust, highlights included performing alongside Peter Coleman-Wright and Cheryl Barker, as well as participating in masterclasses with Yvonne Kenny and Stuart Skelton.

-In 2018 he travelled to Auckland where he sang the role of Tebaldo in ‘I Capuleti e i Montecchi” by Bellini and performed in concert with the Auckland Opera Studio.
+In 2018 he travelled to Auckland where he sang the role of Tebaldo in I Capuleti e i Montecchi by Bellini and performed in concert with the Auckland Opera Studio.

-Since transferring into the Opera School at Guildhall School of Music and Drama Damian has performed scenes from L’elisir d’amore, Il Barbiere di Siviglia, Written on Skin, La Finta Giardiniera, Fidelio and Les Mamelles des Tirésias.
-He has just finished portraying the role of Snout in A Midsummer Night’s Dream” and is looking forward to reprising Tebaldo in “I Capuleti e i Montecchi” at Goodenough College and performing Henry Crawford in Mansfield Park at the Waterperry Festival.
+Since transferring into the Opera School at GSMD Damian performed scenes from L’elisir d’amore, I Capuleti e i Montecchi, Il Barbiere di Siviglia, Written on Skin, La Finta Giardiniera, Fidelio and Les Mamelles des Tirésias.
+In 2019 he portrayed the roles of Snout in A Midsummer Night’s Dream, the Shepherd in Venus and Adonis and Lindoro in La Fedeltà Premiata at GSMD, and Henry Crawford in Waterperry Festival’s production of Mansfield Park .